basecamp/handbook/benefits-and-perks.md

 We work 4-day work weeks from May 1 through August 31 every year.
 An employee who has just been hired may have to complete a training program per their team lead to be eligible.
 When a holiday occurs during summer hours, you can take the holiday off *or* your normal summer day off.
 Any additional days off would count as vacation days.

-### Day of Service

-37signals also allows a Day of Service.
-You can take one day off every year to volunteer for a charitable or community organization of your choice.
-No need to use a vacation day or personal day, just let your team know you’ll be out.
-37signals does not pay out for unused Days of Service if you resign or are terminated from 37signals.

 ### Scheduling Time Off

 37signals doesn’t have a formal time off request process.
 It’s your responsibility to work with your manager and team to ensure coverage and manage your scheduled workload.
 The sooner you can inform your manager and team of your planned absence, the better, especially longer absences like sabbatical or long vacations.
 If your team has a defined process for scheduling time off, please follow that first.